x3ric/asm/Readme.md

 ## Overview

-This is a Assembly REPL (Read-Eval-Print Loop) tool for assembling, analyzing, and executing x86-64 assembly code and shellcode in real-time.
+This is a powerful REPL (Read-Eval-Print Loop) tool for assembling, analyzing, and executing x86-64 assembly code and shellcode in real-time.

 ## Features